Brad Salois, the Associate Athletic Communications Director, joined the VMI staff in January of 2008.

 In May of 2012, he was in the stands at Camden Yards when outfielder Josh Hamilton hit four home runs in one game against the Orioles, tying a major league record, and in July of 2013, he was present for the first two games of four consecutive walk-off wins (all by home run) for Texas over the Los Angeles Angels.
 That was the first time in major league history one team had beaten another with a walkoff home run four straight times.

-Salois married the former Kari Frenz in July of 2016.
+Salois and his wife, Kari, were married in July of 2016.